torvalds/linux/Documentation/sound/hd-audio/notes.rst

 =======

 HD-audio is the new standard on-board audio component on modern PCs after AC97.
-Although Linux has been supporting HD-audio since long time ago, there are often problems with new machines.
+Although GNU/Linux has been supporting HD-audio since long time ago, there are often problems with new machines.
 A part of the problem is broken BIOS, and the rest is the driver implementation.
 This document explains the brief trouble-shooting and debugging methods for the	HD-audio hardware.

 The HD-audio component consists of two parts: the controller chip and the codec chips on the HD-audio bus.
-Linux provides a single driver for all controllers, snd-hda-intel.
+GNU/Linux provides a single driver for all controllers, snd-hda-intel.
 Although the driver name contains a word of a well-known hardware vendor, it's not specific to it but for all controller chips by other companies.
 Since the HD-audio